jmiszczak/quantum-shooter/README.md

 # quantum-shooter

 Simple shooter game writtern in Lua and LOVE2D framework with Einstein-Podolsky-Rosen bullets.

+More about [EPR paradox](https://en.wikipedia.org/wiki/EPR_paradox) and [Bell states](https://en.wikipedia.org/wiki/Bell_state).
+Also recommended [Orginal paper by Einstein, Podolsky and Rosen](https://doi.org/10.1103/PhysRev.47.777), which is free to read.

 ## Description